tandalf/bucketie/README.md

     python manage.py runserver localhost:8000 --settings=settings.base

+# Application Behaviour (Specs)
+This section describes how the endpoints are supposed to behave.

+To start with I'd explain some of the abstractions used and what their roles are in the software.

+## BucketList
+This is the main container for items in the software.
+It is the resource accessed through the /bucketlist endpoint.
+According to the specs, only admins are allowed to create and manipulate BucketLists.
+Ordinary users are denied permission to it's endpoint.

+## BucketListItems
+This is the item that is contained in a BucketList.
+Even though BucketList can only be acted upon by admins, any type of user is allowed to interact with BucketListItems if the item was assigned to them.
+They are usually accessed through the /bucketlist/<id>/items endpoints.

 #Running The Tests
 This app has been tested to some extent.
 To run the unittests, enter